helenzhao093/Stacks/README.md

 3) Added boxplots
 4) Opens new window when two stacks are selected, new window shows box plots of the probability ranges, feature ranges, and similarity range

+TODO:
+1) Add tabs
+2) Add slider functionality to y axis
+3) Dropdown for distance
+4) Reorganize sliders

+### WEEK 6:
+1) Added distance histograms
+2) Added probability histograms
+3) Added tabs
+4) Moved sliders
+5) All tab views correspond to each other and to filtering